-This Total Dhaka Tour will cover all the city sites, from historic landmarks to modern architecture — as well as a thrilling ride on a rickshaw, of course!
+This Total Dhaka tour will cover all the city sights, from historic landmarks to modern architecture — and we’ll throw in a thrilling ride on a rickshaw too to help you immerse yourself in local life!
+This is a combo of two of our top Dhaka tours: Old Dhaka Rickshaw Tour and Morning Markets Sightseeing Adventure.

-From there, we’ll then visit Lalbag, a 17th-century Mughal fort that’s said to be a monument to the unfulfilled dreams of a prince during that time.
-We’ll also see Dhakeshwari Temple, said to be the most important place of worship for Hindus in Bangladesh.
+Then we’ll pass by the Lalbag, a 17th-century Mughal fort that’s said to be a monument to the unfulfilled dreams of a Mughal prince.
+We’ll also see Dhakeshwari Temple, said to be the most important place of worship for Hindus in all of Bangladesh.

 Exclusions: Additional food and drinks, souvenirs and items of a personal nature, tips/gratuities for your guide.